-We strongly suggest not using them inside a stable or barn.
+Finally, even though a detachable hose might provide you with extra reach, you should not bring the engine-powered vacuum itself inside of a barn or a stable.
 Never operate gas-powered machinery indoors, even with open windows and doors.
-The carbon monoxide can build up, so keep it in the pasture.
+Deadly carbon monoxide can build up in enclosed spaces, so keep it in the pasture.